 His gardens and seed business were the subject of cover stories in Country Journal, Organic Gardening, The American Gardener, the Boston Herald Sunday and INC. magazines, and featured in Time, Newsweek, Forbes, Vermont Life, Victoria, Martha Stewart Living and Garden Design magazines as well as the New York Times, Newsday, Parade and USA Today.
 He has appeared on numerous foreign and domestic radio and television shows including NBC Today, CNBC Good Morning, and Martha Stewart Living as well as numerous cable venues.

-Ogden is a former board member of both The Vermont Small Fruit and Vegetable Growers Association and the Garden Writers Association of America, and member of the Society of Environmental Journalists, PEN New England, the American Society of Journalists and Authors, the Author's Guild, and the Association for the Study of Literature and the Environment.
+Ogden is a former board member of The Vermont Small Fruit and Vegetable Growers Association, the Garden Writers Association of America, and Future Harvest / Chesapeake Alliance for Sustainable Agriculture.
+He has also been a member of the Society of Environmental Journalists, PEN New England, the American Society of Journalists and Authors, the Author's Guild, and the Association for the Study of Literature and the Environment.
 He is the author of more than fifty magazine articles on all aspects of horticulture, agriculture and the environment.
 He was a Contributing Editor for Organic Gardening magazine, National Gardening magazine, where he was also Editor at Large, and Contributing Editor for The American Gardener, the magazine of the American Horticultural Society.
 His articles on gardening and environmental issues have appeared in those magazines as well as Garden Design, Horticulture, Country Journal, Harrowsmith, Martha Stewart Living, Country Living, New England Living, Eating Well and the Boston Globe.

 In 1988 Ogden was a recipient of the American Horticultural Society's GB Gunlogson Award for "extraordinary and dedicated efforts in the field of horticulture" and has received numerous book and magazine writing awards.
 He has written five books: The Cook's Garden, Rodale Press, 1989; Step by Step to Organic Vegetable Gardening; and Step by Step Organic Flower Gardening, HarperCollins, New York, 1992 and 1995 (respectively), The New American Kitchen Garden (1997) and Straight Ahead Organic (1999).
 Freelance book and editorial clients have included Time-Life Publishing, Reader's Digest Books, the North American Outdoor Group, Sterling Publishing Co., and he was a correspondent to the Encyclopedia Britannica, where he wrote the Yearbook entry for The Environment: Gardening from 1995 to 2002.